PurdueMINDS/SPNN/README.md

 # How to run

-For example,
+Example,
  nohup python main.py DBLP 3 8000 4000 0 100 0.2 &

 You can check logs/log-DBLP-features.out for the process.

-1st parameter is the Folder name of the data.
+1st parameter is the name of the data folder.

 2nd parameter is the size of the target subgraph.

 3rd parameter is the number of training examples.

+4th parameter is the number of testing examples.

-Last three parameter is used for improving the speed of feature generation.
+Last three parameters are used for accelerating the speed of feature generation.

-4th parameter is the maximum number of neighbors.
-If one node has nodes more than 4th parameter,
+5th parameter is the maximum number of neighbors.
+If one node has neighbors more than 5th parameter,

 it will sample this number of nodes.
-If the 4th parameter is 0, this function is disabled.
+If the 5th parameter is 0, this function is disabled.

-5th and 6th parameter is used to sample the neighbors.
+6th and 7th parameter is used to sample the neighbors.
 For neighbors larger than 5th parameter,

 you only sample 6th parameter proportion of the neighbors.